architecture-building-systems/CityEnergyAnalyst/docs/installation-guide-mac.rst

 Installation guide for macOS
 ============================

+.. note:: We don't support installing the CEA on a macOS system - there are currently a bunch of things that don't work correctly.
+This guide shows how far we got.
+Use it if you're feeling adventurous and would like to help out.

 Follow these instructions to install the CityEnergyAnalyst (CEA) on a macOS system (tested with Mojave 10.14.5) from the source

 Prerequisites